roman-milk/roman-milk.github.io/like-mommy-like-daughter.md

  Kelly's eyes went big, knowing that you were never supposed to back down from a double dare.

  Thankfully, Annie saved Kelly, "I call foul.
 It was my turn to ask the question."
-Report_Story #5